 A small percentage of Robusta in a specialty roasted coffee can increase the body of the overall blend and give you the extra caffeine boost you need.
 More importantly, a specialty Robusta, when produced well, can beat a poorly roasted commodity-grade Arabica any day.

 That's why our Royale kaapi is so prized; it's a 100% specialty grade Robusta, the only one of its kind in existence, and it is grown in India, one of the best Robusta producers in the world.

 Intrigued but not completely sold yet?
-Give our Heritage coffee blend a try -- it contains a smaller percentage of specialty Indian Robusta; it’s sure to give you that extra kick!
+Give our Heritage coffee blend a try.
+It contains a smaller percentage of specialty Indian Robusta and is sure to give you that extra kick!